geb/geb/doc/manual/src/chapters/020-browser.md

 Default value: `null`

 You can specify `wait` option if the action defined in the window opening closure passed as the first argument is asynchronous and you need to wait for the new window to be opened.
-The possible values for the `wait` option are consistent with the ones for content definition and can be one of the following:
+The possible values for the `wait` option are consistent with the [ones for `wait` option of content definitions](pages.html#wait).

-* **`true`** - wait for the content using the _default wait_ configuration
-* **a string** - wait for the content using the _wait preset_ with this name from the configuration
-* **a number** - wait for the content for this many seconds, using the _default retry interval_ from the configuration
-* **a 2 element list of numbers** - wait for the content using element 0 as the timeout seconds value, and element 1 as the retry interval seconds value

 Given the following HTML: